-There are also many airstrips surrounding the reserve, but where you fly into will depend on where you are staying during your safari.
+There are also many airstrips surrounding the reserve for those on a Masai Mara fly in safari, but where you fly into will depend on where you are staying during your safari.
 Visitors often combine trips to Masai Mara with the Serengeti.

 If you’re planning on driving to Masai Mara from Nairobi, it should take you about five to six hours to get there.
 You should expect to cover a distance of 260 Km by road.